fedesfeir/Quality-of-Life-Dataset-Analysis-using-Dimensionality-Reduction-and-Clustering/README.md

 ## 💻 Code Structure

 The analysis was performed using **MATLAB**.
-[Code](codeQL2024.m) The MATLAB code section in the project paper shows the detailed steps and function calls used for the analysis.
+The MATLAB [Code](codeQL2024.m) section in the project paper shows the detailed steps and function calls used for the analysis.